tarotAI/community/README.md

 Feel free to join in!
 All welcome.
 Your best to start is probably either in contributing.md or in the issues.

-This repository falls under the Code of Conduct.
+This repository falls under the Code of Conduct [Code of Conduct](https://github.com/tarotAI/community/blob/master/code-of-conduct.md).